 Fantomacs began his musical education at the age of 8, first in the classical field, later on jazz, blues and other styles were added, which laid the musical foundation for his current forms of expression.
 The musical possibilities of expression grew continuously from the initial instrument piano, the jazz organ to keyboards, synths and work stations.
 His favorite instruments for many years is Roland`s flagship workstation - the Fantom-series.
 For music production he`s using the Apple Mac platform, together these two systems formed his stage name - Fantomacs.

-Fantomacs creates non-boring electro- /jazz, ambient & chillout music since more than 20 years, but more recently he brought his music projects to a broader audience on Bandcamp and many streaming platforms.
+Fantomacs creates non-boring electro- /jazz, ambient & chillout music since more than 20 years, but more recently he brought his music projects to a broader audience on Spotify, Apple Music, YouTube, Bandcamp, AUDIUS and many other streaming platforms.
 To the quality of his musical work, Fantomacs brings in a profound knowledge of midi & audio sequencing, mixing and mastering that has grown over the past decades.
 In context with his photo and cover art a complex whole is created that holistically reflects his personality.

 Tell us a little bit about who you are and about your debut album 'Fade out Lines'.